StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 - Retrieve the actual `nas_path`.
 This is because the user inputted path will be different from what is actually on the Netapp system and we need that `path` else our request to create the bucket will error out.
 - Determine if a bucket at the user requested path exists, if not create it

+A TLDR;

+User selects and inputs a path in a filer they want access to via the UI which then creates a configmap.
+This controller picks up that configmap and checks if a user for that filer exists using the onpremname from the graph api, if not creates and assigns it the correct policy to interact with it.
+The controller then hashes the user inputted filer path to a bucket name and then we check if that bucket exists, if it does not create it.
+The controller then cleans up and creates or modifies the `existing-shares` configmap which is used by the filer-sidecar-injector.

 For more details on how this controller works, please refer to the [README](https://github.com/StatCan/aaw-kubeflow-profiles-controller/blob/profiles-controller-aaw2.0/ontap-cvo.md)